andrewdavidmackenzie/flow/guide/first_flow/implementation.md

 # Real Implementation

-This first flow exists as a sample in the `samples/first` folder and is written to be as simple as possible, not using nested flows or similar.
+This  flow exists as a sample in the `samples/first` folder and is written to be as simple as possible, not using nested flows or similar.

 ### Running the corresponding sample